 D. L. Bliss State Park

 Yet another pristine park, D. L. Bliss State Park is located on the western shore of Lake Tahoe, north of Emerald Bay State Park.
 Take the Balancing Rock Nature Trail, a self-guided tour of this natural attraction, which is an enormous piece of granite resting on a slender stone base.
+It’s important to note that if you’re planning on traveling with your dog, this is one of the areas where they can be a little tricky to have.
+Dogs must be kept on a leash and are only allowed in the campground and picnic areas.
+Be sure to plan accordingly.

-The only island in Lake Tahoe, Fannette Island is on the California side of the lake, and is reachable only by kayak.
+The only island in Lake Tahoe, Fannette Island is on the California side of the lake and is reachable only by kayak.
 Take a hike through a rocky landscape to get to an abandoned stone cottage that is still standing on the island, and that was once a teahouse.
 The historic structure has rock walls and is missing its roof, but the views from the structure are heavenly.

 Casinos and Nightlife